 If you or a loved one were injured while working on a pier, dock, oil rig, vessel, terminal, platform or ship repair facility, it’s critical that you immediately take steps to protect your rights and future.

-In the past 5 years alone, our Maritime and Longshoreman Injury Lawyers have won over $1 Billion on behalf of injured Longshoreman, stevedores and harbor workers against the largest maritime companies in the country.
+Our Maritime and Longshoreman Injury Lawyers have won Billions on behalf of injured Longshoreman, stevedores and harbor workers against the largest maritime companies in the country.